tnwinc/programing-class/front-end/lesson 4 - advanced css part 1/README.md

 }
 ```

+It's also possible to use custom fonts that you or a font service provide.
+I'll leave you to research them as extra credit if you're interested.

 ### font-size and ems

 Fonts can be specified in units other than pixels (`px`). `em` is a more relative unit of measure.
 It changes based on the base font size (specified by the user in their settings or by the nearest ancestor of an element that has a font-size specified) and by the font-family.